FitrahHaque/FrequencyBasedAdversarialDiffusion/PAPER_REPORT.md

 ## Abstract

 We propose **Wavelet-FreqPure**, a novel adversarial defense mechanism that integrates a multi-level Haar Wavelet Transform into the diffusion-based purification pipeline.
-Unlike the original FreqPure which relies on the global Discrete Fourier Transform (DFT), our approach exploits the spatial-frequency locality of wavelets to selectively purify adversarial perturbations at different scales.
+Unlike the original FreqPure which relies on the global Discrete DFT Transform (DFT), our approach exploits the spatial-frequency locality of wavelets to selectively purify adversarial perturbations at different scales.
 We conduct a comprehensive evaluation on CIFAR-10, demonstrating that our **Level 2** decomposition scheme achieves **85.55% adversarial accuracy**, significantly outperforming the DFT baseline (69.73%) by **+15.82%**, while identifying critical trade-offs between decomposition depth and image structure preservation.

 ---